Cpt-JackL/Honey-Port/ReadMe.txt

 Introduction
 --------------------------------
 This application is designed to prevent attacker/hacker to find out valid application ports on a server.
-This application ONLY detects upon a full-open TCP connection (We took deep consideration for this and decided to detect only full-open TCP connections to prevent TCP spoofing connections).
+This application ONLY detects upon a full-open TCP connection (We took deep consideration for this and decided to detect only full-open TCP connections.
+Spoofing is not possible).

 It is useful to hide your application ports inside a port range that is being listened by this application.